 Odsal Stadium was Dad’s second home as he loved going to watch play there his beloved Bradford Northern.
 Northern as they were affectionately known have had a checkered career in that vast stadium.
 Now they are known as the Bradford Bulls and seem to be doing better in the Super League.
 Odsal Stadium could have become the Wembley of the North if correct decisions had been made by the council who owned the sitein the 50’s.
 Every few years we see in the T & A a scheme to transform the stadium into a super stadium come to light but inevitably the dreams are shattered.

 Mum and Dad loved going out to the theatre, cinema and pub.
 Their favourite theatre was the Bradford Alhambra where they once took me to see Laurel and Hardy and the annual pantomimes.
-I can also remember going with Mum to see Mario Lanza at the St Georges Hall theatre.
+In 1954 I can also remember going with Mum to see Mario Lanza at the St Georges Hall theatre.
 The tickets were one Guinea which was quite a lot in those days.

 Two or three time a week I would be taken to the cinema.
 There were lots of them.
 The local the Cosy, Wibsey and a short bus ride to the Towers and Carlton, Manchester Road: The Birch in Birch Lane and the Low Moor picture house in Low Moor.
 For a treat we would go the New Vic later the mighty Gaumont, Bradford to see flics in CinemaScope.
 I remember the cinemas’ always being pretty full.
 Mum was a Hollywood Musicals fan.
 “Annie Get Your Gun”, “Carousel” were just two of the Rodgers and Hammerstein films I remember seeing.
-For her birthday and Christmas present most would buy her a book on films.
+For her birthday and Christmas present I would buy her a book on films.
 The bookcase at home was full of them.

 Mum told me that my name Adrian had come from a character from a film starring Stirling Hayden (Bahama Passage – Adrian Ainsworth).